imitelis/Birth_Query_Network/README.md

 ### For the containerized DataBase:
   *  After using the docker-compose, the DB instance that the rest of your code will be using will the be one running on the container, this means that the you are not longer being able to access the DB in the same way you used to do locally with tools such as `pgAdmin 4`
-  *  Now, for copying unto the database container your actual DB, once your docker compose is running you can use `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
+  *  Now, for passing the DB data in the container, once docker compose is running open a new terminal window in the folder `/birthquery-database ` and run `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
   *  You might read some "ERROR" logs, but they are due the shaping of our existing database in the container, the command will automatically copy the contents of the folders database unto the container database!
   *  From here, and by having access to the image database on its container (by running `sudo docker exec -it bq-database-c bash`) and accessing the database with `psql -U postgres -p 5432 -h localhost -d birthquery` you can just check the database data, try something like `SELECT * FROM users;` :-)
+  *  It shouldn't be required to restart the `docker-compose -f ...` command, but if you don't see the changes in the terminal from the `bq-database-c`, then you can restart the docker compose, be sure to at least don't turn it off if it is writing data
   *  Suppose you have been working a long day on the container database and you want to get it out and export it, first use `sudo docker exec -it bq-database-c bash` to access the container
   *  From there you can use `pg_dump -U postgres -d birthquery > backup.sql` to create a backup of the db
   *  Then confirm you've quitted the database container by using `exit`